northstowekarate/northstowekarate.github.io/index.md

   </div>
 </div>

-## Northstowe Karate Club
+## Karate classes for children and adults

-At Northstowe Karate Club, we are proud to teach traditional Shotokan Karate in a family‑friendly and supportive environment.
-Our classes welcome children (8+), adults, and families alike, offering a place where everyone can learn, grow, and achieve their personal best.
-We serve the local community in Northstowe while maintaining close ties with other clubs and practitioners across the wider Cambridgeshire area.
+Our classes teach traditional Shotokan Karate in a friendly, structured environment where students of all ages can learn and grow.
+Children (8+), adults, and families train together in a supportive setting that encourages confidence, fitness, and respect.
+We welcome students from Northstowe and the surrounding Cambridge area.

-Karate offers many benefits, including building self‑defence skills, confidence and fitness.
-Come and [try it out](/lesson-booking/) - your first lesson is always free.

-## Why Choose Northstowe Karate?

 Karate is more than a martial art - it’s a way of developing confidence, discipline, and resilience in a supportive community.
 At Northstowe Karate Club, we focus on helping every student progress at their own pace.
 Whether someone is completely new or returning after a break, we make sure they feel welcome from the moment they step through the door.